 1849 Emigration & Settlement in America

-In 1849, the Eenigenburg family emigrated to America in a group of 64 courageous souls.
-The emigration party included 3 Eenigenburg siblings and their families: Gerrit & Jannetje (Ton) Eenigenburg, Geertje (Eenigenburg) & Jakob De Jong and Hark & Aaltje (den Toom) Eenigenburg.
+In 1849, the Eenigenburg family emigrated to America in a group of 65 courageous souls.
+A baby was born in Le Havre taking the total to 66.
+The group included three Eenigenburg siblings and their families: Gerrit & Jannetje (Ton) Eenigenburg, Jakob & Geertje (Eenigenburg) De Jong and Hark & Johanna (Havik) Eenigenburg.
+Previous sources listed Hark’s second wife, Aaltje den Toom, in the group, but later research confirms she did not emigrate or marry Hark until later.

 Exact Replica of the Massachusetts of Boston in the North Sea

-Three days into their 42-day voyage, Asiatic Cholera broke out.
-It ultimately consumed 17 lives, including 13 children, from the original party of 64.
+Three days into their 42-day ocean voyage, Asiatic Cholera broke out.
+It ultimately consumed 17 lives at sea, including 13 children.
 The grief was unimaginable, as one-by-one, adults were stricken in their prime, grieving parents lost their children, and victims were torn from their loved ones for immediate burial at sea… all in a futile effort to contain the spread.

 Jannetje (1818-1883) and Gerrit (1814-1893) Eenigenburg